 To edit the store in your configured text editor, pass

 sicuit's store uses eno notation and you can use any hierarchy you like to organize it ...

 # Websites ## Coding codeberg.org: iloveyou freecodecamp.org: asdf1234 ## Recreation video.blender.org: password1

 And that is pretty much all there is to it!

-Sicuit is in alpha stage development and available for Linux.
+Sicuit is in beta and available for Linux.

 sicuit --help to get directions.
 Use the